+To be the most respected property company in Australia in the eyes of our investors, people, customers and communities.
 To create value for investors by providing high quality real estate spaces that enable people to excel and our customers and communities to prosper in a sustainable way.